Eggum panoramic site, Vestvågøy, Lofoten, Norway – Snøhetta

 View of the Vestvågøy island coastline near Eggum; photo Judith

-View of the Eggum site from south-west; photo Steinar Skaar
+View of the Eggum site from the south-west; photo Steinar Skaar

 Eggum, site plan; image: Snøhetta

-The service building from south-east; photo Steinar Skaar
+The service building from the south-east; photo Steinar Skaar

 The open-air amphitheater is oriented so that everyone can experience the midnight sun in the best way; photo Steinar Skaar